On the optimization dynamics of RLVR: Gradient gap and step size thresholds: Trajectory-Level Analysis

 \subsection{Main Findings}

-We now turn to the central findings of our analysis.
-Proofs will be deferred to \Cref{app:proofs,app:proofs_lb}.
-Before presenting the results, let us impose a mild regularity condition on the policy score function.
+We now turn to the central findings of our analysis, with proofs deferred to \Cref{app:proofs,app:proofs_lb}.
+We first impose mild regularity assumptions on the policy score function. \footnote{These regularity assumptions are standard in theoretical analyses of policy gradient methods \citep{agarwal2021theory} and also appearing in recent theoretical works on post-training \citep{huang25oblrpo,pang25,foster25foundation,chen25coverage}.}